Sangeeta-vishwakarma/PDFQueryBot/README.md

 # PDFQueryBot
 A Smart Q&A Chatbot for PDF Understanding using LangChain + HuggingFace

-**DocuMind** is an AI-powered Question Answering (Q&A) chatbot that reads a PDF, understands its content, and answers user queries in natural language.
+**PDFQueryBot** is an AI-powered Question Answering (Q&A) chatbot that reads a PDF, understands its content, and answers user queries in natural language.
 This project is built using **LangChain**, **Hugging Face LLMs**, and **ChromaDB** — enabling semantic search and natural language responses over static PDF files.

 Use cases include:
 - Customer support automation for document-heavy industries